impedroricardo/impedroricardo/README.md

 - 👋 Hi, I’m @impedroricardo
-- 👀 I’m interested in learning JavaScript
+- 👀 I’m interested in learning Python
 - 🌱 I’m currently learning Analysis and systems development
 - 💞️ I’m looking to collaborate on projects that have this type of language
 - 📫 You can reach me through my e-mail adress "pedroricardoos99@gmail.com